Hope, Pain on Columbine Anniversary

 During one visit to Craig Hospital to see a friend wounded in the attack, Kim remembered seeing some balloons behind her.
 When one popped, the two young women jumped.

 ``I was so frightened by that silly balloon.
 I cannot stand any popping sound.
-It reminds me too much of the gunshots last year,'' Kim, an associate editor of the school newspaper, wrote in the latest issue.
+It reminds me too much of the gunshots last year,″ Kim, an associate editor of the school newspaper, told The Associated Press.

 Some survivors of the Columbine massacre planned to mark today’s one-year anniversary by facing the tragedy together in a private assembly.
 Others like Kim are staying far from the school _ and the horrible memories.